-Going on a road trip through New England has to be one of the best ways to experience the region!
+Going on a New England road trip has to be one of the best ways to experience the region!
 With your own vehicle, you’ll be able to go wherever you want, stay where you like, and see whatever you fancy.

 New England has been charming visitors for a long time.
 Of all of the regions in the USA, New England has some the richest history (being the birthplace of the nation and all), some of the most exciting locals, and best seafood, period.